Global H\"older regularity for eigenfunctions of the fractional $g$-Laplacian: Introduction

 There exists a constant $C_0=C_0(n,s,p^\pm,\mu)>0$ such that if $u\in W^{s,G}_0(\Omega)$ is a weak solution of \eqref{eq.main} with $\int_\Omega G(|u|)\,dx=\mu$ then $u$ is bounded in $\Omega$ with

 \end{thm}

+\begin{rem} We point out that the restriction $p^+\le \frac{np^-}{n-sp^-}$ is only used in the proof of Lemma \ref{lem.H} and is of technical character.
+An improvement in the proof of that Lemma would imply the elimination of that restriction in the regularity result. \end{rem}

-Global regularity is a consequence of the previous theorem and the following result recently proved by the authors \cite{bonder2020interior}, which basically states that solutions of an equation with bounded right hand side are globally H\"older continuous: \begin{thm} Let $s\in(0,1)$, $2<p^-<p^+<\infty$ and $G$ a Young such that $g=G'$ is convex and satisfies
+Global regularity is a consequence of the previous theorem and the regularity result recently proved by the authors \cite[Theorem 1.1]{bonder2020interior}; it basically states that solutions of an equation with bounded right hand side are globally H\"older continuous.
+We point out that these result hold for values of $p^->2$ and a convex function $g$; in the case of powers, that is when $G(t)=t^p$, these conditions mean that we are dealing with the degenerate (or convex) scenario.
+The precise statement is as follows: